mahmoudMohammed22/LocationReminder/README.md

 # Location Reminder

-A Todo list app with location reminders that remind the user to do something when he reaches a specific location.
+Location Reminder is a TO-DO list app with location reminders that remind the user to do something when the user is at a specific location.
 The app will require the user to create an account and login to set and access reminders.
+This is a project for the Udacity Android kotlin Nanodegree Program.

-## Getting Started
+## Features

-1. Clone the project to your local machine.
-2. Open the project using Android Studio.
+*### MVVM Architecture

 ### Dependencies